-- Knowing that you carry a BRCA mutation may prompt you and your family members to make lifestyle and family planning changes or other decisions that could help lower cancer risk.
+- Knowing that you carry an abnormal gene linked to breast cancer risk may prompt you and your family members to make lifestyle and family planning changes or other decisions that could help lower cancer risk.

-Men who test positive for BRCA mutations are considered to be at higher-than-average risk for prostate cancer.
+Men who test positive for an abnormal BRCA1 or BRCA2 gene are considered to be at higher-than-average risk for prostate cancer.
 They can talk with their doctors about beginning screenings, including an annual digital rectal examination and PSA (prostate-specific antigen) blood test between ages 40 and 50.
-Their risk of male breast cancer is still relatively low, but higher than it is for men who do not have the mutation.
+Men with a BRCA1 mutation should begin prostate cancer screening at age 40.
+Their risk of male breast cancer is still relatively low, but higher than it is for men who do not have an abnormal gene.
 Men should be sure to report any unusual breast changes or lumps to their doctors immediately.

 Genetic testing also has limitations and possible drawbacks, including the following:

 - It's not yet clear exactly what you should or shouldn't do once you get your genetic test results.
-We still don't know the most effective ways to prevent breast or ovarian cancer, although taking certain medications, such as tamoxifen for breast cancer and, in some cases, oral contraceptives for ovarian cancer, could lower your risk of developing these diseases.
+We still don't know the most effective ways to prevent breast or ovarian cancer, although taking certain medications, such as tamoxifen, Evista (chemical name: raloxifene), or Aromasin (chemical name: exemestane) for breast cancer and, in some cases, oral contraceptives for ovarian cancer, could lower your risk of developing these diseases.

 - Removing the breasts and ovaries to lower cancer risk (called prophylactic surgery) does not get rid of every breast- and ovary-related cell.
 So even though surgery lowers your risk dramatically, it still does not entirely eliminate the risk.
 Even after such surgery, a woman with an abnormal breast cancer gene must be monitored regularly.
 These diseases may show up in nearby tissues and organs.